Crai, Powys

-Crai is a village in the Brecon Beacons National Park in the county of Powys, Wales and the historic county of Breconshire.
-The population of Cray community at the 2011 census was 241.
-Within the community are the hamlet of Felin-Crai and many dispersed farms around the valley of the Afon Crai.
-The river is dammed 2 km / 1.5 mi southwest of the village to form Cray Reservoir.
+Crai, also spelled as Cray, is a village and community in the county of Powys, Wales.
+It is within the Brecon Beacons National Park and historically in Brecknockshire.
+The population of the community at the 2011 census was 241, and includes the village of Crai, the hamlet of Felin-Crai, and many dispersed farms around the valley of the Afon Crai.
+The river is dammed 2 km / 1.5 mi southwest of the village to form Crai Reservoir.
 Crai means fresh, raw water.
 The famous Llywel Stone (see Llywel) was found close to the Crai/Trecastle boundary.
 A history of the village is contained in Lewis, D. Craionog: Hanes plwyf Defynog : yn cynnwys y rhanbarthau cynlynol; Crai, Glyntawy, Senni, Glyntarell, a Maescar.
 Merthyr Tydfil : H. W. Southey a'i Feibion, Cyf, Argrffwyr, 1911.